pceeb/lecthw4-assignment-teebrooke/README.md

 chr3
 ~~~

 Supose you want to create a file with information related to `chr2`.
-So the first thing
+First you may
-you may want to do is to print lines with 'grep' containing the field `chr2`.
-To evalueate if `grep` is doing the job you can
+want to use `grep` to show only the lines that have the field `chr2`.
+To evaluate if `grep` is doing the job you can
 summarize the output with a combination of
 `cut` to display only the 1st column and `uniq` to display unique values.